RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 But Invoices have an additional property: a `status`
 ; so knowing if the underlying Request has been paid is as easy as reading this property.

-Invoices can also be scheduled to create duplicates at regular intervals.
+Invoices can also be scheduled to create occurrences at regular intervals.
 This is useful to manage collaborators salaries.

 Invoices can also get approved before being paid,